 In 1979 I undertook my first attempt at writing a novel - Bad Timing.
 I devoted two to three hours per week-day to my portable Olympic electric typewriter.
 I succeeded.
 The novel was finished in 1982 and gracefully rejected by publishers..
 But my personal accomplishment overpowered the rejections.
-That lost manuscript was found in mid-2018, in a tattered old moving box as I began downsizing.
-I gained a new appreciation for words typed on cotton-bond paper.
+That lost manuscript was rediscovered in mid-2018, in a tattered old moving box as I began downsizing.
+I gained a new appreciation for words typed on beautifully textured cotton-bond paper.

 Setting a time to write has changed, as my brain seems to take control of when I write.
 I have said to friends when I missed engagements: "I do not summon words, they come for me."
 Fortunately, most understand.

 "Inspiration knows not how to tell time.

 Copyright ©2014-2023 by Raymond Cannefax - All material and content of this website.

 Many years ago, in a rustic diner in Ruidoso, a small village in the mountains of New Mexico, I spent an evening with an Apache elder.........

 Is it not simply a means of telling us of incidents ..............

 Years of doing the right thing is commendable.
 Most functioning at his level in society do that; they do the “right thing”...…….